rafgeekee/ng-guideline/README.md

 ## One Time Binding
 ###### [Style [S011](#style-S011)]

 One time binding can leverage great performance results.
-In simple form a one time bind de-registers the $watch once it is stable (after the first digest-cycle).
-This technique is great to reduce complexity in an applications watch and digest cycles to improve an applications responsiveness.
+Simply one time binding de-registers the associated $watch once the bind is stable, after the first digest-cycle.
+This technique is great to reduce complexity in an applications watch and digest cycle to improve responsiveness.
 For more information see: https://docs.angularjs.org/guide/expression

 ```html
   <p id="one-time-binding-example">One time binding: {{::name}}</p>